tomekdm/ubitxv6-08_sp7etd/README.md

 2. Discovered that function checking TFT touch screen is sometimes causing audio noises (possible due to SPI).
 With this firmware You can toggle function for scanning TFT touch ON/OFF with ~5 seconds press and release of the knob.
 Status of touch sensing is indicated by "t" letter at the lower right corner of TFT screen (just after jog position indicator).

 3. CW keying is modified.
 Discovered that start of CW TX is delayed and cutting out e.g. first dot in "R" letter (.-.) - first dot was not transmitted.
-Some mods were made and CW TX seems to be smooth now.
+Some mods were made and CW TX seems to be OK. now.
 Couple CW QSOs made with straight key.

 4. Additionally discovered that CW TX frequency was shifted by sidetone +/- depending if USB or LSB was selected.
 This shift was commented out and CW TX occurs now on displayed/selected frequency.